OUR STORY

 and creative scene.
 We were lucky to have full-time jobs — mine in

-logistics and Bora in graphic design, which allowed us to travel and eat
+logistics and Bora in graphic design, which allowed us to travel

-deep inspiration in Scandinavia and Japan.
-I was completely drawn to how
+and found deep inspiration in Scandinavia and Japan.
+I was

-both cultures respect and preserve produce through fermentation.
-I dug
+completely drawn to how both cultures respect and preserve

-deeper, learning from others who honour these techniques, and over
+produce through fermentation.
+I dug deeper, learning from others who

-time, they became second nature in my own cooking.
-From miso, garum,
+in my own cooking.
+From miso, garum, and koji aging to kimchi, soy,

-fermentation.
-I was hooked and amazed by how these processes transformed
+amazed by how these processes transformed overlooked ingredients

-overlooked ingredients into something so intense in flavour.
+into something so intense in flavour.

 During those years, I spent more time cooking at home, experimenting,